jfd553/OrthogonalizingBuildingFootprint/README.md

 # OrthogonalizingBuildingFootprint
-Algorithms and documentation of an application to orthogonalize building footprints.
+Algorithms and documentation of an application that orthogonalizes building footprints.

 OrthogonalizingBuildingFootprint.fmw is an FME workbench created to orthogonalize building footprints.
 An FME workbench is a text file that is interpreted by FME.
 A licence is required to run the software.
 The workbench can be downloaded and run by those having an appropriate FME licence.